 There are two tools that have been identified as key to successful Business Process Management.
 The first such tool is the graphical representation, which is better known as BPMN or Business Process Modeling Notation.
 This tool rightly models the steps of a well-planned business process from end to end.
 This helps to identify the potential improvements very minutely.
 The second tool is WS-BPEL or Web Services Business Process Execution Language, in which the standard programming language enables the creation of business processes and defines it as web services.

 Business Process Management has evolved extensively over the years from those days when programmers applied it when it comes to automating workflows seamlessly.
-Today, it has progressed immensely to become an essential tool for all business users.
-Be it powerful integration capabilities or effective optimisation prowess, BPM can help and maintain business processes to drive continual improvement for organisations globally.
+Today, it has progressed immensely to become an essential tool that is essential for all business users.
+Be it powerful integration capabilities or effective optimisation prowess, BPM can help and maintain business processes like never before when it comes to driving continual improvement for organisations like never before.